-Based on application, the global waste heat recovery market comprises steam and power generation, pre-heating and others.
-Whereas, based on end-user, the global waste heat recovery market comprises petroleum refining, chemical, cement, metal production and casting, natural gas compression, paper and pulp, and others.
-Among the various end-users, the petroleum refining segment held the largest share of the global market in 2015, and it is anticipated to retain its dominance during the forecast period.
+Based on the application, the market is segmented into preheating, steam and power generation, and others.
+By end use industries, the market is categorized into natural gas compression, chemical, cement, metal production and casting, paper and pulp, petroleum refining, and others.
+In 2015, the petroleum refining segment held the largest share of the global market by end user.
+It is also expected to retain its dominance during the forecast period.

 Europe held the largest share during the historic period in the global waste heat recovery market.
 This was majorly attributed to environmental policies regarding curbing of industrial harmful emissions and early introduction of the waste heat recovery technology.
 However, Asia-Pacific waste heat recovery market is likely to witness the fastest growth, growing at a CAGR of 9.8% during the forecast period.
 This growth is majorly attributed to the growth in cement industry in the region.
 Moreover, high energy demand and stringent environmental regulations are also supporting the growth of the waste heat recovery market in the Asia-Pacific region.

 Some of the leading players in the global waste heat recovery market include Harbin Electric International Company Ltd., Mitsubishi Hitachi Power Systems, ABB Group, Dongfang Electric Corporation, Siemens AG, General Electric Company, Amec Foster Wheeler PLC, China Energy Recovery, and Ormat Technologies.

 Get a bespoke market intelligence solution